KobieKabo/coe332_hw/homework05/README.md

 ...
 ...
 ...
-docker build -t <yourdockerusername>/<fileName>:<version>
+docker run -it --rm -p 5000:5000 kobiekabo/iss_tracker:1.0
 ```
 Doing it this way constructs the image & allows the docker image to be run, which will immediately start the flask application.

 # Method 2: Creating your own image
 To use this method, the Dockerfile needs to be in the current working directory for the commands to work properly.
-As such you'll need to use almost the exact same command as above:
+As such you'll need to use the docker build command as follows:
 ```
 docker build -t <yourdockerusername>/<fileName>:<version> .
 ```